Today’s post is by my friend, Cassie, at livinglowkey.com, who is a stay-at-home mom who made it her mission to change her family’s future.

 - Start a blog

-What if I told you that we didn’t actually “save money” for 5 years in order to reach $100,000
+What if I told you that we didn’t actually “save money” for five years to reach $100,000

 Yea, I bet you’re confused now!

 As soon as we started getting serious about saving, we went to our bank and talked to an advisor who recommended we try investing.
 Now that I look back, it seems a little crazy.
 We put a lot of trust in that advisor who we knew for all of 1 hour before we jumped into the investing world.